What is a virtual machine?

 Why choose Red Hat?

-Red Hat has supported virtualization development for a long time—improving the KVM hypervisor and contributing to KVM and oVirt since both communities were founded.
+Red Hat has supported virtualization software development for a long time—improving the KVM hypervisor and contributing to KVM and oVirt since both communities were founded.

 Red Hat® Virtualization is an open, software-defined platform that virtualizes Linux and Microsoft Windows workloads.
 Built on Red Hat Enterprise Linux and KVM, it features management tools that virtualize resources, processes, and applications—giving you a stable foundation for a cloud-native and containerized future.